 Shawn gave me this recipe, and I made it up a couple of days later and had it that night on my salad (yum!).
 The next day, friends stopped by unexpectedly and we invited them to stay for a sundowner.
 Needing a quick appetizer, I pulled out Shawn’s dressing along with some carrot sticks, sweet pepper strips and some crackers . . . and got a request for the dip recipe!

-If you’re not familiar with media crema, it’s basically half-and-half in a can.
-See 10 Great Uses for Media Crema for a picture of the can, where to find it, and more.
+If you’re not familiar with media crema (available from Amazon), it’s basically half-and-half in a can.

 - 1 cucumber, peeled and seeded